Hillel International: Avraham Burg

 In November 2013, Harvard Hillel barred Avraham Burg, a former Speaker of the Israeli Knesset, from speaking at Hillel due to the event's co-sponsorship by the pro-BDS Harvard Palestinian Solidarity Committee.
 Harvard Hillel has been accused by critics of "a naked attack on free speech."

 BDS

 In January 2016, Boston University Hillel hosted a public event called "All Students, All Israel Think Tank" which included sections on how to "combat BDS."
 The event was advertised to the entire student body and had an optional advance registration.
 Nine members of Students for Justice in Palestine showed up to the event, but were removed by campus police."

 Nir Barkat

 In April 2016, the San Francisco chapter of Hillel hosted a talk by Jerusalem Mayor Nir Barkat at San Francisco State University.
-Students opposing the Hillel accused Barkat's of previously "encouraging demolitions" of Palestinian homes in East Jerusalem while protesting the event.
+Students opposing the Hillel accused Barkat of previously "encouraging demolitions" of Palestinian homes in East Jerusalem while protesting the event.
 Hillel characterized the protests as antisemitic, which was disputed by an independent investigation.